Biscornu

-Embroidery, hardanger, and/or cross-stitch are used to decorate the top and bottom of the cushion.
-A button is typically secured in the center of the cushion to give a small depression on the top.
-Beads, tassels and other objects can decorate the biscornu.
-They are typically able to fit in the palm of your hand.
-The name is derived from the French adjective, biscornu, meaning skewed, quirky or irregular.
+Biscornus are relatively recent and often feature Counted thread embroidery like hardanger, cross-stitch and Blackwork.
+A button is commonly placed in the center of the cushion to give it a pleasing tufted look.
+Beads, ribbons, tassels and other objects can be used for decoration.
+Biscornu typically fits in the palm of the hand.
+Although larger 15-sided versions are also made.

 Mathematically, two squares joined together in the pattern of a biscornu will form the boundary of a unique convex polyhedron, by Alexandrov's uniqueness theorem.
 In the case of a biscornu, this polyhedron is a flattened square antiprism, with ten faces: two smaller squares (diagonally inset into the squares from which the shape is formed) and eight isosceles right triangles (the corners of its original squares) around the sides.
 However an actual biscornu will have a somewhat more rounded shape than this polyhedron.